Construction Worker Living In Cliffside Park Busted For Child Porn

 Cordova “used the Internet to view, download and possess items depicting nude and/or sexually explicit prepubescent and pubescent children,” the prosecutor said.

-He's charged with possession of child pornography and was awaiting a first appearance before a judge in Central Judicial Processing Court in Hackensack.
+He's charged with possession of child pornography and will soon be brought before a Central Judicial Processing Court judge in Hackensack for a first appearance.